jose-tapia/inference-system/README.md

-# inference-system
+# Inference system

-Implementation of a inference-system based on the "resolution" inference rule.
+Implementation of the resolution algorithm to determine if a conclusion clause can be inferred from a set of hypotheses.